Kamehamehaaaaa/UF-NestMate/Sprint4.md

 -   Closes the modal when close button is clicked
 -   Displays correct title based on edit mode
 -   Cancels editing and reverts changes when Cancel button is clicked
+-   Checks if the favorrites/wishlisted apartments are rendered in this section (New)

 ### Search Component Tests